MOSCOW BLOG: Symbolic sanctions

 The Wall Street Journal also reported that the oil price cap will be $60-70.
 (A decision is due tomorrow.)
-This one is a little more reasonable as the current price of oil is $83 per barrel today, but given Russia is selling its oil with a 20-30% discount, the actual price of its contracts is… about $60.
+This one appears to be a little more reasonable, as the current price of oil is $83 per barrel today, but given Russia is selling its oil with a 20-30% discount, the actual price of its contracts is… about $60.
 So no real impact there either.

 Indeed, the Duma passed the 2022-25 budget yesterday with an oil price assumption of $70 for this year falling to $65 in 2025, so this cap could cut into Russia’s revenues – if it is made to work, still a big “if” – only a little bit.